Getting results: The story of Lily Exome Sequencing

 Rob: It's hard to put into words just how big the impact has been in terms of research.
 We've found several new causes of neurological disease that have resulted in important research collaborations around the world, it's just snowballed.
 In the field of rare disease it can be very difficult getting enough evidence to support further research, because often you might only find one family with a particular genetic defect.
 Through the Lily Exome project, we've not only been able to find more than one family with the same genetic diagnosis, we've then been able to reach out across the world and find others.
 When you're presenting your research to the genetics community, or to a scientific journal, it's much more persuasive when you have several families with a similar clinical presentation, rather than just a single case.

 Charu: One of the great things the project has done is to bring talented new young researchers into the field of mitochondrial disease.
 Some of these researchers were invited to Lily events, where they were able to meet personally with the families they were helping.
 For a laboratory scientist to have that sort of personal contact with patients is extremely rare, and very powerful.
 It's had a big impact on the research team, and the NHS lab that has been involved.
-You're no longer just working on a test tube in a lab, you're actually meeting the families and knowing there are people who are really benefiting from your work.
+You're no longer just working on a test tube in a lab, you're actually meeting the families and knowing there are people who are really benefitting from your work.
 It makes it real and gives you that extra perspective, and that is very rewarding.

 Will genetic diagnosis continue to improve in the near future?

 Rob: Yes.
-We're already seeing the impact, as next generation exome and whole genome sequencing technologies open up new reproductive options for affected families.
+We're already seeing the impact, as next-generation exome and whole genome sequencing technologies open up new reproductive options for affected families.
 There are more options for families now than were available even a few years ago.
 Techniques like Mitochondrial Donation and Preimplantation Genetic Diagnosis are making a real difference to people's lives, and these sorts of technologies are evolving all the time.
 Already, we are able to look again at some of the samples from patients who didn't get a result through Exome Sequencing, and analyse the DNA in more detail to pick up things that might have been missed using previous technology.

 Charu: Things are moving forward on the research side, too.
 Previously, the focus of research was on understanding the sequencing arrangement of the different parts of the genome.
 Now, we're not only looking at the arrangement, we're also starting to understand more about how those different elements interact together.
 The big challenge now is interpreting all the new data we are gathering.
 It's great that we can do the sequencing and find new variants of the disease, but you also have to interpret and classify that data, to understand the clinical implications.
 Genetic diagnosis has come a long way in recent years, but there's still much to be done in terms of supporting people affected by these conditions.